zhikang-fan/zhikang-fan.github.io/_pages/about.md

 # 🎖 Honors and Awards
 - *2023.10* Second Class Academic Scholarship, Renmin University of China
 - *2020.06* Outstanding Graduates, Huazhong University of Science and Technology.
-- *2019.09* HNA Scholarship, Huazhong University of Science and Technology.
+- *2019.09* Hainan Airlines(HNA) Scholarship, Huazhong University of Science and Technology.
 - *2018.09* Merit Student Scholarship, Huazhong University of Science and Technology.

 # 📖 Educations